-Together, let’s ensure your Deaf and Hard of Hearing children have the opportunity to thrive in ASL during their school years.
+Let’s work together to make sure your Deaf and Hard of Hearing children continue to grow and succeed in ASL throughout their school years.

-As children grow, the transition from early childhood into school years is a critical time for continued language development.
-For Deaf and Hard of Hearing children who use ASL, consistent access to language and inclusive learning environments is important for success.
+Moving from early childhood into school is an important time for language development.
+Deaf and Hard of Hearing children who use ASL need regular access to language and welcoming learning environments to do well.

-Our Transition to School (TTS) Service is an expanded, intensive ASL program that supports IHP ASL families and school teams in building a strong foundation for their child’s growth, confidence, and lifelong learning.
+Our Transition to School Service (TTS) is an expanded ASL program designed for IHP-ASL families and school teams.
+This program focuses on building strong language skills and supporting each child’s growth, confidence, and lifelong learning.

 What We Offer: